Sorting out the confusion between palliative care and hospice care matters because they are not the same thing.

 So, those are the basic differences between palliative care and hospice care.
 If I’ve missed anything, please feel free to point it out, and I’ll do a little editing.
 For further information on hospice care click here.

-As it always should be, there’s no need to suffer in silence.
+As always, there’s no need to suffer in silence.

 And as a patient, or as a family member, there’s no need to go it alone here either.